League:

 Notable Players:

-Djavan Anderson, Lewis Bate, Billy Bodin, Cameron Brannagan, Ciaron Brown, Marcus Browne, Simon Eastwood, Stuart Findlay, Kyle Joseph, Sam Long, Marcus McGuane, Elliott Moore, Matty Taylor.
+Djavan Anderson, Lewis Bate, Billy Bodin, Cameron Brannagan, Ciaron Brown, Marcus Browne, Simon Eastwood, Stuart Findlay, Tyler Goodrham, Kyle Joseph, Sam Long, Marcus McGuane, Elliott Moore.

 Macron became Oxford United's new kit supplier, with a 4-year deal announced with the Italian sportswear giant.

-The British Red Cross logo features a (thankfully) simplified version of the shirt numbers and player names.
+The British Red Cross logo featured a thankfully simplified version of the shirt numbers and names.

 The navy sleeves had a striking jagged pattern reminiscent of the 1993 Matchwinner shirt.
-The front panel continued with the jagged theme, this time with a subtle 3D effect.
+The front panel continued with the jagged pattern, as a 3D embossed effect.
 (It is illustrated, but you'll need to zoom in to see it).

 All of the 2022 kits featured the text "EST. 1893" positioned just under the collar neckline.